Stichting-CROW/verkeersborden/beheer/ReadME.md

 - **pandas**: Install using `pip install pandas`

 ## Files
-- **Input CSV file** (`tableDownload.csv`): To obtain this input csv, run the saved query (Retrieve Standaard Platen) in the [IVM Standard Signs publication on Laces Data Platform](https://hub.laces.tech/crow/verkeersborden/test/imv-standard-signs/versions/v1_0_1).
+- **Input CSV file** (`tableDownload.csv`): To obtain this input csv, run the saved query (Retrieve Standaard Platen) in the [IVM Standard Signs publication on Laces Data Platform](https://hub.laces.tech/crow/verkeersborden/test/imv-standard-signs/versions/v1_0_1), and download the csv file there.
 This file should be placed in the same directory as the script (or provide the full path).
 It must contain the following columns:
   - `fysiekePlaatNameNL`: The name of the item to be displayed in the `<figcaption>`.
   - `fysiekePlaatDefinition`: The description to be used as the alt text for the image.
   - `svg`: The URL or path of the image.